-- Bill Demchak, Chairman, President & Chief Executive Officer
+- William S. Demchak, PNC Chairman, President and Chief Executive Officer

 We are committed to our employees, customers, communities and environment because it’s right.
 It’s right for our company, our people and our world.
 And our commitment to that belief has never been stronger.

 In 2021, we conducted our third priority issues analysis to ensure that our priority issues reflect rapidly evolving environmental, social and governance considerations, and stakeholder interests.
 Through this process, we identified several issues of greatest interest to our stakeholders and where we believe we have the greatest opportunity to impact through our ongoing business activities.
 These issues include information security; diversity and inclusion; talent management and engagement; ESG risk management; customer privacy; ethics and compliance; and financial access and inclusion.

 Employees are our greatest asset and help differentiate us in the marketplace.